pedrodalvy/pedrodalvy/README.md

 ### Hi there 👋

-I currently work as a Senior Developer at [Fintech Magalu](https://fintechmagalu.com.br).
+I currently work as a Senior Developer at [Mercado Livre](www.mercadolivre.com.br).
-I have experience with TypeScript, PHP, and Go programming languages, as well as relational and non-relational databases.
+I have experience with JavaScript (and TypeScript), PHP, and Python programming languages, as well as relational and non-relational databases.
+I also have knowledge of Java and Go languages.

 <h3>Stacks and technologies I work with</h3>